INFURA/eth2-comply/README.md

 - `--outDir` Location on the filesystem to download and unpack a zip file specified in `--testsRemote`.
 Has no meaning if `--testsRemote` is not specified.
 - `--target` URL of any appliance serving the Ethereum 2.0 API.
 - `--timeout` Time after which to abandon waiting tests.
 Defaults to 10 minutes.
 Uses [Go duration syntax](https://golang.org/pkg/time/#ParseDuration).
+- `--subset` The subset of paths to run tests for.
+For example, set this to "/v1/node" to only run tests for routes in that path.
+Defaults to "/" (all paths).

 ## Syntax of test cases